zijin-qin/fracture-detection/README.md

 Since the last milestone, the project has made significant strides in data preprocessing, dataset preparation, annotation, and building a Convolutional Neural Network (CNN) for image classification.
 Adjustments were also made to accommodate a new and expanded dataset.

 1. **Expanded Dataset**: The original dataset contained only fractured images, which restricted the classification scope.
-We located an expanded version of the dataset on Kaggle that included both fractured and non-fractured images, enabling a binary classification task.
+We located an expanded version of the dataset that included both fractured and non-fractured images, enabling a binary classification task.

 2. **Preprocesssing**: With the new dataset, some preprocessing steps were revisited:
    - *Grayscale Conversion*: All images were resized to 224x224 and converted to grayscale for simplicity and consistency.